ibm-apiconnect/clidocs/docs/install.md

 1. Start the API Designer application from the location to where you stored the extracted file.

-:::Note:
+:::note[Uninstall]

 - To uninstall the API Designer application on a Windows platform with a non Administrator account, complete the following steps:

-  In Windows File Explorer, navigate to the `USER_HOME\AppData\Local\Programs\api-designer` folder.
+  - In Windows File Explorer, navigate to the `USER_HOME\AppData\Local\Programs\api-designer` folder.
-  Run the Uninstall API Designer application application.
+  - Run the Uninstall API Designer application application.
 Do not use the Add or remove programs window.

 - To uninstall the API Designer application on a Windows platform with an Administrator account, you can either run the Uninstall API Designer application application, or you can use the Add or remove programs window.

 :::